Context Aware Grounded Teacher for Source Free Object Detection: Methodology

 To support domain adaptation, we apply this augmentation to both source similar and dissimilar domains.
 For source-like images, we sample instances from both domains to promote knowledge transfer.
 For source dissimilar images, we prioritize dissimilar domain instances, falling back to source similar instances only when necessary.
 Importantly, we refrain from augmenting minority base instances in the target domain to preserve their semantic integrity, helping the model maintain focus on real target distributions and avoid domain drift.

 To enable inter-semantic Augmentation, we maintain a dynamic repository of class-specific instance crops, referred to as the \textit{Cropbank}~\cite{Zhang_Pan_Wang_2022}.
 These instance crops are extracted from bounding box annotations in labeled source images as well as pseudo-labeled target images.
-To facilitate domain-specific augmentation, separate Cropbanks are maintained for source similar and source dissimilar subsets.
+To facilitate domain-specific augmentation, separate Cropbanks are maintained for source-similar and source-dissimilar subsets.
 Each Cropbank is updated in a first-in-first-out (\fifo) manner to ensure sample diversity and freshness.
 This strategy is particularly advantageous for the source dissimilar Cropbank, where early-stage pseudo-labels may be less reliable; replacing them over time helps improve augmentation quality as training progresses.